lucasdickey/a-ok-player/README.md

 ```

 3. Set up environment variables
    Create a `.env.local` file in the root directory with the following:

 ```
 NEXT_PUBLIC_SUPABASE_URL=your_supabase_url
 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
 ```

 4. Set up the Supabase database

    - Create a new project in Supabase
    - Go to the SQL Editor in your Supabase dashboard
-   - Run the SQL script from `database/schema.sql` to create all tables
+   - Run the SQL script from `database/recreate-all-tables.sql` to create all tables with proper schema
-   - Ensure Row Level Security (RLS) policies are set up correctly
+   - Ensure Row Level Security (RLS) policies are set up correctly for all tables

 5. Start the development server

 ```bash
 npm run dev
 # or